 Patients with ADHD have a higher incidence of drug addiction also.
 Cigarette smoking is twice the risk with ADHD and individuals start a younger age as well as have greater difficulty stopping.
 This association is found with all substance abuse disorders.
 Dr. Kafka, Clinical Associate Professor at Harvard, research shows that Hypersexual Disorder and ADHD have a 17-19% association.
 Dysthymia was the most common co-existing axis I disorder n Hypersexual Disorder patients, occurring 61-62% of the time, followed by alcohol abuse(25-39%) and Social Phobia(22-25%).
 Bipolar Spectrum Disorder is also highly associated (26%) with Hypersexual Disorder.

 The reason that ADHD and Sexual Addiction are associated is multifactorial.
-ADHD are always seeking something novel when they are bored or depressed.
+ADHD is always seeking something novel when they are bored or depressed.
 They also use sex as a way to relieve stress, which they often create in their lives by procrastinating doing important tasks that they find tedious.

-From a biological perspective we must understand the ADHD brain.
+From a biological perspective, we must understand the ADHD brain.
 People with ADHD have abnormal reward centers in the brain.
 They do not produce enough Dopamine.
 That is why stimulants help.
 Stimulants increase the release of Dopamine and also interfere with its breakdown.
 Therefore there is more Dopamine in the reward center.
 People with ADHD need higher levels of stimulation to get rewarded.
 Therefore anything that is highly stimulating helps them feel better.
-So the more risky the behavior the greater the stimulation and thereby the greater the Dopamine release, thus the greater the reward.
+So the riskier the behavior the greater the stimulation and thereby the greater the Dopamine release, thus the greater the reward.

 The problem I see is that therapists who treat addictions do not think about their patients having ADHD.
 The diagnosis is missed and treatment fails.
 Dr. Carnes and I noted that patients who fail addiction treatments often have untreated ADHD.
 This is also complicated because addiction programs do not like using medications at all.
 So my experience shows that adult therapists and Psychiatrists need to think about this disorder and be willing to treat it with medication.
-In my experience, the patients with Sexual Addiction have more severe ADHD and require some type of medication to change their behavior.
+In my experience, patients with Sexual Addiction have more severe ADHD and require some type of medication to change their behavior.
 I have used Strattera( atomoxetine) and Intuniv(guanfacine) for this problem without the risk of stimulant abuse.
 I clearly do not believe that medicine should be the only treatment for this disorder.
 But my experience has shown me that is an important component along with a 12 Step Program as well as treating any other Psychiatric Axis I Disorders.